 It wasn't the hue per se, but the sheen.
 It looked too shiny for my likes.

 So I had planned on redoing this brick anyway and when these samples arrived, I knew exactly what I wanted to do!

 Romabio sells such a primer and they are so wonderful to work with!
-You can contact them directly to have their special primer shipped to you.
+You can contact them directly to have their BioGrip Micro primer shipped to you.

-Note: using Classico Limewash over painted brick, with the masonry primer, means you can’t have a “wash off” effect.
-It can on My be a solid, opaque coat.
+Note: using Classico Limewash over painted brick, with the masonry primer, means you can't have a "wash off" effect.
+It can only be a solid, opaque coat.

 I tried out different ratios of mix to find the right coverage for the look I wanted.
 What finally worked for my fireplace was a custom 3 to 1 mix of limewash and water.
-I applied it in two coats.
+I applied the Classico Limewash in Nube Gray in two coats.